article updated 11/27/2018 to include the “A Charlie Brown Thanksgiving” condemnation

 The Mass’s Citizens United, the collective voice of social media-addicted anonymous folk with too much free time on their thumbs, continues its censorial erasure campaign to rip apart the very fabric that is Western and American culture.
 In the face of all this Leftist PC mob-appeasement erasure, one occasionally finds a courageous individual who dares speak up and out against this.
 This op-ed is by a retired academic, appearing in the Chicago Tribune: Stripping Laura Ingalls Wilder’s Name from an Award is Close-Minded & Short-Sighted

-I ask those who support censorial re-writes of history: How can we educate if original source materials are eliminated?
+I ask even those zealots who support the censorial re-writing of history: How can we educate if original source materials no longer exist?

 Read more on this issue at The Daily Wire, from which I quote at the close of this post:

 My email to the ALSC, the Association of the Library Service to Children, follows: